TideOS/fluentui-emoji/README.md

 # Fluent Emoji

 Fluent Emoji are a collection of familiar, friendly, and modern emoji from Microsoft.
+This Emojis will be used to tideOS

 ![Fluent Emoji](art/readme_banner.webp)